 Home Optimal health & lifestyle

-Which is best - C8 or C10 MCT Oil?
+C8 or C10 MCT Oil?
+Which is Best?

 MCT oil is an invaluable nutritional supplement for Low Carb and Keto diets, but what's the difference between C8 & C10 MCT Oil?
-And which is best?
-Here's what you need to know.

 What is MCT Oil?

-MCT oil is a food product most often used as a nutritional supplement.
+MCT Oil is a food product most often used as a nutritional supplement.
 MCT stands for "medium chain triglycerides", which classifies the length of the fat according to it's chemical composition.

 Without getting too in-depth, most fats are long chain fatty acids - and so medium-chain fats are shorter in length.
 This is important because it means that they are quicker and easier to digest, which is the underlying mechanism for most of their health benefits.